iSteeb/BushfiresProject/README.md

 The Bushfire Simulator is a prototype web application built on a Vite/Svelte framework.
 It is designed to simulate a bushfire scenario as a tool for users to use to rehearse their bushfire survival plans.

+This application can be found live at http://www.duz.ie/BushfiresProject/

 npm run dev
 OR
 npm run build; npm run preview